NVIDIA-Merlin/HugeCTR/docs/QAList.md

 ### 20. Could the post training model from HugeCTR be imported into other frameworks such as TensorFlow for inference deployment? ###
 Yes.
 The training model in HugeCTR is saved in raw format, and you can import it to other frameworks by writing some scripts .
 We provide a tutorial to demonstrate how to import HugeCTR post training model to TensorFlow.
 Please refer to the [tutorial](../tutorial/dump_to_tf) .
 ### 21. Does HugeCTR support overlap between different slots? ###
-No features in different slots should have no overlap.
+Features in different slots must be unique (no overlap).
 You may want to preprocess the data if you have overlaps e.g. offset or use hash function.
 ### 22. What if there's no value in a slot? ###
 nnz=0 is supported in HugeCTR input.
 That means no features will be looked up.
 ### 23. How can I benchmark my network? ###